digbmc/reactor-jct/nuclear-disasters.md

 #### <a id="k27">K-27</a>

-K-27 was sent off on a five-day trip to conduct checkups for a 70-day mission, collecting data on two experimental liquid metal-cooled reactors which featured a new design intended for the Soviet army.
+The K-27 was sent off on a five-day trip to conduct checkups for a 70-day mission, collecting data on two experimental liquid metal-cooled reactors which featured a new design intended for the Soviet army.
 The goal was to have the first USSR submarine remain submerged for 50 consecutive days.

 However, the system had a tendency to leak steam, leading to oxidation of the liquid metal coolant and necessitating regular clean-up.
 A coolant failure occured, possibly caused by the accumulation of oxide particles, resulting in overheating and the release of radioactive gas into the engine room.
 The submarine resurfaced at ==Novaya Zemlya=={flyto:Q80413,7}This incident led to the deaths of nine individuals and the poisoning of all 144 crew members. [^4]